 Director of Student Affairs

-Deb (she/her/hers OR they/them/theirs) has been a part of the Peabody community since 2018 and currently serves as the Director of Student Affairs.
+Deb (she/her/hers OR they/them/theirs) has been a part of the Peabody community since 2018 and currently serves as the Student Case Manager.
 Deb provides one-on-one support, including interventions, advocacy, referrals, and follow-up services for students who are experiencing difficulties related to any area of concern.
 Deb has experiences working at both public and private institutions and has had the pleasure of providing supervision and guidance to graduate and professional staff members.
 Their professional areas of interest include the navigation of campus systems and policies, while prioritizing student well-being and academic success and social justice and inclusion efforts.

-Deb received her B.S. from Suffolk University (Boston, MA) in Public Relations and Black Studies and their M.Ed in Higher Education Student Affairs from Salem State University (Salem, MA)
+Deb received her B.S. from Suffolk University (Boston, MA) in Public Relations and Black Studies and their M.Ed in Higher Education Student Affairs from Salem State University (Salem, MA).

 When Deb cannot be found in her office, she is likely thrifting, road tripping, or watching movies with her partner and long-time cat companion, Errol.

-Associate Director of Housing, Residence Life, and Summer Conferences
+Associate Director of Housing and Residence Life

 Dan holds a M.A. in Student Affairs in Higher Education from Indiana University of Pennsylvania, a B.A. in Music Theory & Composition from McDaniel College, and an A.A. in Music from Howard Community College.